7| Minute Read

-All in all, a big thumbs up and 5 stars, this is easily one of the best company newsletters of 2021.
+All in all, a big thumbs up and 5 stars, this is easily one of the best company newsletters around.

 2. Australian Centre For Agricultural Research

-This company newsletter from the ACIAR is a stand out for 2021.
+This company newsletter from the ACIAR is a stand out.
 The structure of this newsletter is very typical of a corporate communications organisation.
 They stick to the standard autonomy of a company newsletter, logo at the top, introduction, main article and footer.